-3.1.
-Design Strategy
+3.1 Design Strategy

-First of all, we explain the basic principles for designing automatic parameter configuration mechanism for GridFTP.
+First, the basic principles for designing automatic parameter configuration mechanism for GridFTP is explained.

 It is extremely important to provide the compatibility with existing GridFTP in designing an automatic parameter configuration mechanism for GridFTP.
 GridFTP is implemented in the Globus Toolkit and has been spreading rapidly in recent years.
 Since a number of GridFTP servers have already been in operation, it is preferable to realize the automatic parameter configuration mechanism at the side of GridFTP client.
 Additionally, it is also favorable to establish the automatic parameter configuration mechanism without changing the existing GridFTP protocol so as to interconnect with existing GridFTP servers.
 If the automatic parameter configuration is executed on the side of GridFTP client, it will be difficult to realize the automatic parameter configuration in the third-party transfer.
-Nonetheless, we believe that this would not be so problematic because most of the transfers are executed between GridFTP servers and clients.
+Nonetheless, it should not be so problematic because most of the transfers are executed between GridFTP servers and clients.